Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: System and Analytical Models

 \subsection{RIS Selection Policies}

-In this subsection, we first give the instantaneous SNR of a RIS-aided wireless network and then formulate the location-based optimum RIS selection policies that maximize the instantaneous SNR for power-law and exp-law path-loss models.
+In this subsection, we first give the instantaneous $\snr$ of an RIS-aided wireless network, then discuss the path-loss scaling laws, and finally formulate the location-based optimum RIS selection policies that maximize the instantaneous $\snr$ for different path-loss scaling laws.